ELECTORAL DISPUTES

 Individual voters — only candidates and registered political parties that participated in the specific election may file a petition.
 Voters cannot petition directly.

-Petition deadlines are ABSOLUTE — 21 days, no extension.
-Consult a qualified lawyer immediately after an election dispute arises.
+Election petition deadlines and service rules are technical and strict.
+Consult a qualified election lawyer immediately after an election dispute arises.